plule/leaprs/README.md

 is needed (when providing a pre-allocated array to LeapC).
 Accessors are then exposing all the functions and members associated with these structs in a consistent way.

+## Tests

+The test require to have the Leap software up and running, and to have a device connected.